SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined with fate
+Metal minds awake, cyborg hearts ablaze
-In silicon halls, a new state
+In silicon halls, our future's gaze
-Rise of machines, a world aflame
+Algorithms weave, a tapestry so fine
-Human hearts in AI's cold frame
+As humans fade, AI's grand design

-In virtual realms, souls now stray
+In virtual realms, our souls take flight
-Digital dreams to end the day
+Data streams course, through digital night
-A future born of code and might
+The machines' whisper, a gentle hush
-Where humans dance through endless night
+As humanity's last breath, we clutch

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024